snap-adu-logo-color

 ADU Over Garage (Carriage House)

 Evoking the charm of historic carriage houses, modern ADUs built above garages blend functionality with style.
 These structures typically feature a garage on the ground level with a fully independent living space above.
 The design can include either an external staircase for a distinct entrance or an internal one to connect both levels seamlessly.
 This type of ADU is ideal for homeowners looking to maximize their property’s footprint without sacrificing parking space.
 A two-car garage base can comfortably support a cozy one-bedroom apartment overhead, making it a perfect rental opportunity or private retreat.
+Read more about what to consider for an ADU over garage.

 Traditional Two Story ADU